Children's Reformatory: Analysis

 V. The reformatory.
 13. The facade of a building with the inscription Colonie Pénitenciaire [Penitentiary Colony].
 The two gendarmes and the boy enter left, a sentry open the gate and they go inside.
 14. The registrar's office.
 The two gendarmes and the boy enter right, the registrar writes opn his registry and two guards drag the boy out left.
 15. The gate of a military building.
 A couple of guards escort a gang of children in convict attire.
 They all exit left.
 16. A field surrounded by trees.
 The children work under the custody of guards.
 17. The facade of a military building.
 A group of children is punished by guards.
 18. A prison cell.
 The boy is sitting on a stool.
 He sees an apparition of his mother (double exposure).
 A boy comes in with a guard and gives him discreetly a piece of bread.

 VI.
 The escape.
 19. A clearing on a hillside.
 A group of convict children are digging the earth under the custody of guards.
 The orphan whispers something in the ear of one of the children and rapidly exits left.
 After a while the guards notice his absence.
 Two guards run after him while the other guards round up the children and march them uphill.
 20. Another view of the forest.
 The guards herd the children downhill.
 21. A breach in a wall.
 The orphan jumps over the breach and runs out to the right pursued by two guards.
 22 to 24.
 The chase continues over a trench in the forest, along some fortifications and in the street of a village.

 VII.
 Medor's hideout.
 25. A farm courtyard.
 The orphan comes running in and hides in the dog house where a dog is lying.
 The guards come after him look around and leave the farm.
 26. Inside the doghouse.
 Medium shot of the orphan eating the dog's food while the dog is looking at him.
 27. A garden in front of a house.
 The orphan enters right and lie down on a bench.
 Two guards enter him and catch him.
 A well-dressed gentleman gives his card to the guards and convince them to leave the boy with him.

 VIII.
 Tutor him.
 28. A well-furnished parlour.
 The boy is sitting at a table, working.
 The gentleman enters and hugs him.
 The boy continues his work while the gentleman reads his newspaper.

 IX.
 One year later.
 29. Full shot sideways of the boy is standing in front of the gate of a house in an elegant suit.
 30. Medium shot of the boy.
-The film concludes with the Pathé logo of a rooster with the initials S.C.A.G.L.
+The film concludes with the Pathé logo of a rooster with the initials SCAGL."